top of page

 photo may 04 2023, 7 45 21 am.jpeg

 Welcome to my site!
-My name is Kelsey Ennis and I am currently a Masters student at Colorado State University pursuing a degree in Atmospheric Science.
-I am advised by Dr. Libby Barnes and Co-advised by Dr. Eric Maloney.
+I am currently working as a Graduate Research Assistant at Colorado State University in Fort Collins.
+I am pursuing a Master's degree in Atmospheric Science, advised by Dr. Libby Barnes and co-advised by Dr. Eric Maloney.

 EXPERIENCE